-C. All parameters, except flow and any other continuously-recorded parameters, need not be monitored on days when the plant is not normally staffed (Saturdays, Sundays, and Holidays).
-On those days, report "AN" on the Discharge Monitoring Report (See Part III.4.E).
+C. All parameters, except flow, need not be monitored on days when the plant is not normally staffed (Saturdays, Sundays, and Holidays).
+On those days, report "AN" on the monthly report form.

-D. Sanitary Sewer Overflow (SSO) Reporting Requirements
+D. Sanitary Sewer Overflow Reporting

 A sanitary sewer overflow is an overflow, spill, release, or diversion of wastewater from a sanitary sewer system.
 SSOs do not include wet weather discharges from combined sewer overflows specifically listed in Part II of this NPDES permit (if any).
 All SSOs are prohibited.